 We have been in discussions with the Justice Management Division ("JMD") about expedited claims and there will be a process in place to pay these claims during the shutdown.
-Other than expedites, however, you will not receive any payments during the shutdown period.
+Other than expedites, however, we cannot process any payments during the shutdown period.
 We will continue to authorize payments and send them to the budget office during the shutdown, and they are planning for the increase in activity once the system is online on October 9, but we do expect a delay as they work through their backlog.

 If you have a claim for which you are planning to request expedited processing, please submit the request now - or as soon as possible.
 If approved for expedited processing, we will do our best to review the claim and authorize the payment prior to the system shutdown.
-It is imperative that you confirm that Client Authorizations for approved expedited claims are on file as quickly as possible.
-We are not able to process payments without properly executed Client Authorizations.
+It is imperative that you confirm that Client Authorizations and Claim Form Signature Pages for approved expedited claims are on file as quickly as possible.
+We are not able to process payments without properly executed Client Authorizations and Signature Pages.